Real Women Have Curves is a 2000 American comedy-drama film directed by Patricia Cardoso and starring America Ferrera.

 - Foreign Cuss Word: a lot of them.
 For instance:Carmen: You are a puta!

 - Idealized Sex: Averted for Ana and Jimmy; it's handled like, well, two teenagers having sex for the first time.
+That said, it is very tender, affectionate, and good for Ana's self-image to have someone so genuinely attracted to her.

 - Miss Conception: Ana's mother mistakes menopause for a new pregnancy.
 While a simple misdiagnosis like this wouldn't normally fit the trope, Mama is sufficiently ignorant of her own biology that she needs her (male) doctor to explain what menopause is.

-- Parental Favoritism: her mother often says that she'd like Ana to be more like Estela.
+- Parental Favoritism: Her mother often says that she'd like Ana to be more like Estela.

 - Reality Ensues: Carmen is so set in her ways that she ultimately does not reconcile with her daughter or give her a blessing before Ana leaves for New York.